nauam/nauam.github.com/docs/en/user-guide/creating-jobs.md

 Give the job a description.
 It's best practice to give a short description on the first line.
 Create one blank line and all subsequent lines can use markdown format.
 You can see line 3, has text that show a URL link in markdown format.
-When QW Control shows the job, this extra information can be displayed to the user.
+When shows the job, this extra information can be displayed to the user.
 Rich text is useful to link to external tools or even charts and graphs.
 Anything useful to support the job user.

 Check the box for "Dispatch to Nodes".
-Choose the "Node Exclude Filters" and enter the name of your QW Control server.
+Choose the "Node Exclude Filters" and enter the name of your server.
 This will cause the job to run on just the remote Nodes (eg., centos54 and ubuntu).

 Type in shell script that produces some information (eg, `uname -a`)